Vid-0723/Real-estate-react-Django-master/README.md

-# Real Estate App using React as Frontend and Django
+# Real Estate App using React as Frontend and Django as backend
 ## Steps to Run the Application

 Pull the repository into your device and run it as you used to run Django Application.